rltvty/olkelda/saturday.md

 Small lunch will be provided

 ## Dinner
-We reserved a table at XXX.
-Order will be à la carte; vegan options provided.

-### When, where, what?
-* We'll meet at the restaurant by 17:30.
-You're also invited to join us at our house and walk over to the restaurant together.
+17:30 PM at ROK restaurant, Frakkastigur 26a (https://www.rokrestaurant.is).
+You can also join us at our house and walk over to the restaurant together.

+A group menue with tapas-like dishes and vegan options will be provided.

-* Casual outfit is absolutely welcome.
+Casual outfit is absolutely welcome.

 ## After dinner
-After dinner on we might go out to some bars or fun spots with those of you who want to join us :)
+After dinner we might go out to some bars or fun spots with those of you who want to join us :)

-The next day, 7 July
-For those who want to join in, we'll have brunch together.
-Time & place TBD.